ISAITB/docs-tdl/source/testcase/index.rst

     tags, no, Optional tags used to record additional metadata for the test case and visually highlight its attributes. type, no, Either "CONFORMANCE" (the default) or "INTEROPERABILITY".
-"INTEROPERABILITY" is used when more than one actor are defined as SUTs. update, no, Instructions determining the default choices when an update of this test case is taking place. version, yes, A string that indicates the test case's version.
+"INTEROPERABILITY" is used when more than one actor are defined as SUTs. update, no, Instructions determining the default choices when an update of this test case is taking place. version, no, A string that indicates the test case's version.

 .. note::
     **GITB software support:** The test case ``type`` must currently be set to "CONFORMANCE" (the default value) as the